The Best (and Worst) Times to Visit Japan

 [Most of these people were domestic Japanese tourists.
 An event at Nankin-machi (Kobe Chinatown)]

 Result?
 In every major city (Tokyo, Osaka, Kyoto, Nagoya, etc.) hotel prices will be raised to as much as four times their ordinary cost, while Shinkansen and airplane tickets across the country are sold out weeks in advance.
-To add to the "fun," fine restaurants all boost their prices significantly, and despite their own price boosts, nice hotels everywhere and especially at onsen (hot spring resorts) are often booked solid.
+To add to the "fun," fine restaurants boost their prices significantly, and despite the price boosts, nice hotels everywhere and especially those with onsen (hot spring resorts) are often booked solid.

-The other two times to avoid are New Year's (last week of December through first week of January), and to a lesser extent the O-Bon season in mid-August.
+The other two periods to avoid are New Year's (last week of December through first week of January), and to a lesser extent the O-Bon season in mid-August.

 Japan is an awesome place to visit... from September through May.

 In mid-September the summer weather finally starts to break, cooling gradually, with hotter days still occasionally happening through October.
-As I write this Oct 27, the temperature here in Kobe was "only" 25 degrees Celsius high.
+As I write Oct 27, the temperature here in Kobe was finally "only" 25 degrees Celsius.
 November continues the cooling trend as the deciduous trees change color wildly and finally shed their leaves.
+This leads to a lesser period of crowding as Japanese nationals cross the country to see the changing leaves.

-[Japanese maples in mid-change at Tofuku-ji temple in Kyoto.
-From one of my tours.]
+[Japanese maples in mid-change at Tofuku-ji temple in Kyoto.]
+Photo taken during one of my tours

-Few foreign people visit Japan in the winter for anything but skiing resorts, and that's such a shame.
-Japanese temples and shrines look glorious with a light coating of snow on them.
+Few foreign people visit Japan in the winter to see anything but skiing resorts, and that's such a shame.
+Japanese temples and shrines look even more glorious with a coating of snow on them.

 [Winter snap at a local shrine here in Kobe]

 In the springtime, of course, the challenge is to try and capture the elusive "sakura" flowers in bloom.
-Usually they are blooming at the end of March through mid-April, but sometimes recent weather can shift that several weeks either direction!
-Don't make expensive plans that depend on the sakura.
+Usually they will bloom from the end of March through mid-April, but recent weather can suddenly shift that several weeks in either direction!
+Don't make extensive/expensive plans that depend on the sakura.
 They often let people down.

 [Sakura (cherry blossoms) at Kiyomizu-dera in Kyoto]

-And so the cycle of the year turns again, as I once again remind people to avoid the Japanese summertime... if possible.
+And so as the cycle of the year turns, I once again remind people to avoid Japanese summertime... if it is possible.